A-Hoenig/Project-One/README.md

 ![Home page image](assets/readme-images/screenshot-home.jpg)

-The navigation bar and footer are fixed to keep the minimal site controls always visible.
+The navigation bar and footer are fixed to keep the site controls always visible.

 A single white centered arrow invites the user to scroll down to view the next section - in this case the about summary of the photographer.